Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Oscillating amplitudes at horizon crossing

-see, e.g., Refs.~\cite{sakurai}, \cite{Landau}, and \cite{wald}.
-If the wavelength of the lowest lying state is much smaller than the horizon radius, the ground state will evolve adiabatically, and Eq.~(\ref{rmss}) will continue to hold at later times, thus we obtain the root-mean-square of density fluctuations (\ref{rms})
+see, e.g., Refs.~\cite{Sakurai2020}, \cite{landaunon} and \cite{Hollands2002}.
+If the wavelength of the lowest-lying mode is much smaller than the horizon radius, the mode will evolve adiabatically, and Eq.~(\ref{rmss}) will continue to hold at later times.
+From Eq.~(\ref{rms2}), we obtain the root-mean-square of density fluctuations

-At the other extreme, if the wavelength of the lowest lying state is much larger than the horizon radius, the oscillator will be overdamped, and the oscillating amplitudes $\bar \delta_{_M}$ and $\bar \Delta_{_M}$ will remain constants with time.
-These constants at the horizon crossing $H_{\rm cr}=\Gamma^{^{\rm cr}}_M/2$ (\ref{ccons}) are
+At the other extreme, if the wavelength of the lowest-lying mode is much larger than the horizon radius, the oscillator will overdamp, and the oscillating amplitudes $\bar \delta_{_M}$ and $\bar \Delta_{_M}$ will remain constants in time.
+These constants at the horizon crossing $H_{\rm cr}=\Gamma^{\rm cr}_M/2$ (\ref{ccons}) are

-whose values depend on the Hubble rate $H$ or the $\epsilon$-rate at the horizon crossing.
+whose values depend on the Hubble rate $H$ or the $\epsilon$-rate values at the horizon crossing.

-\subsubsection{Particle-antiparticle asymmetry due to horizon crossing}
+\subsection{Particle-antiparticle asymmetry due to horizon crossing}